Getting the Gospel Right: The Tie That Binds Evangelicals Together

 Sproul countered by writing this book, “Getting the Gospel Right,” which critiqued The Gift of Salvation’s studied ambiguity and clarified Evangelicalism’s view on justification and salvation in comparison to Rome even further.
 Every Evangelical needs to read this book.

 “Getting the Gospel Right” was published in conjunction with the release of “The Gospel of Jesus Christ: An Evangelical Celebration,” a declaration from Sproul and other Evangelical Protestant leaders that defined the Gospel from an Evangelical perspective.
-The UNCANNY thing is Sproul allowed a couple of the ECT ecumenists, Timothy George and J. I. Packer, to help draft the declaration and more than a few ECTers signed it (Bray, Bright, Brown, Colson, Land, Lucado, Moore, Mouw, Robertson and Rodgers).
-Essentially, Sproul allowed the ECT ecumenists to trump his efforts.
+The UNCANNY thing is Sproul allowed a couple of the ECT ecumenists, Timothy George and J. I. Packer, to help draft the declaration (!!!!) and more than a few ECTers signed it (Bray, Bright, Brown, Colson, Land, Lucado, Moore, Mouw, Robertson and Rodgers).
+Essentially, Sproul unwittingly allowed the ECT ecumenists to trump his efforts.
+“Oh yeah, R.C., we believe all that, but we STILL embrace Roman Catholicism.”

 All of this might be a lot of gobbledygook to a lot of Christians.
 So let’s break it all down to its bare essentials: